CloudSecurityAlliance/gsd-tools/DEVELOP.md

-The two above get you from github after creating an OAuth application Instructions to create this application can be found here https://docs.github.com/en/developers/apps/creating-an-oauth-app Your homepage URL can be http://localhost:3000 for local development
+The two above get you from github after creating an OAuth application Instructions to create this application can be found here https://docs.github.com/en/developers/apps/creating-an-oauth-app Your homepage URL can be http://localhost:3000 for local development.
+The callback URL is http://localhost:3000/authcallback

 **GIT_ASKPASS**
 Only set this for your dev system, the containers will take care of this